-16,000 displaced in eastern Aleppo, UN says
+16,000 displaced from eastern Aleppo, UN says

 - Regime in ground offensive to retake rebel-held Aleppo

-- UN calls for restoration of 'basic humanity'
+- UN calls for restoration of "basic humanity"

-(CNN)Up to 16,000 people have fled violence in Syria's war-ravaged eastern Aleppo, with food stocks "practically finished" and every hospital bombed beyond use, the UN's humanitarian chief said Tuesday.
+(CNN)Up to 16,000 people have fled the violence in Syria's war-ravaged eastern Aleppo, with food stocks "practically finished" and every hospital bombed beyond use, the UN's humanitarian chief said Tuesday.

 The Syrian regime continued to pound eastern Aleppo with airstrikes overnight, as its troops tore through the territory in an operation to retake the enclave after more than four years of rebel control.